Engineering Revolution: The YASA Axial Flux Motor

-YASA’s axial flux approach uses less materials such as copper, iron and permanent magnet, than conventional motors, resulting in a significantly lower BOM cost and a more environmentally-sustainable product.
+YASA’s axial flux approach uses less material such as copper, iron and permanent magnet, than conventional e-motors, resulting in a significantly lower BOM cost and a more environmentally-sustainable product.

-The YASA topology is ideally suited to series production, providing a smaller, lighter motor in volume than any conventional radial motors in its class.
+The YASA topology is ideally suited to mass production, providing a smaller, lighter motor that will revolutionise electric propulsion in the EV sector.

 A centre of manufacturing excellence